 Unsaturated fats are fats that are more heart healthy.
 These fats come from seed and plant-based oils (like olive oil, sunflower oil, rapeseed oil, peanut, and corn oil).
 Unsaturated fats also come from foods like avocados, nuts, pumpkin & sesame seeds, flaxseed oils, walnuts, and oily fish like salmon and sardines.

-For optimal long-term health, make sure you keep saturated & trans fats to no more than 10% of total daily energy consumed.
+For optimal long-term health, make sure you keep saturated to no more than 10% of total daily energy consumed, and trans fats to no more than 1% of total daily energy intake.

 The macronutrients (carbohydrates, protein & fat)

 Carbohydrates, protein, and fat make up a major part of the diet.
 Getting the balance right is key to the young athletes’ health and sport performance.
 Below we summarise the macronutrient targets (with examples) for young athletes.

 |Carbohydrates||45-65% of energy daily||Rice (brown is best choice)|

 |Protein||1.2-2.0 grams per kg per day (variable depending on training volume and sport)||Meat (fat removed)|